Pulsar planet

 Pulsar planets are planets that are orbiting pulsars.
 The first such planets to be discovered were around a millisecond pulsar in 1992 and were the first extrasolar planets to be confirmed as discovered.
-Pulsars are extremely precise clocks and even small planets can create detectable variations in pulsar traits; the smallest-known exoplanet is a pulsar planet.
+Pulsars are extremely precise clocks, and even small planets can create detectable variations in pulsar traits.
+As of 2025, the least massive exoplanet observed by humans is a pulsar planet.

 They are extremely rare, with only half a dozen listed by the NASA Exoplanet Archive.
 Only special processes can give rise to planet-sized companions around pulsars, and many are thought to be exotic bodies, such as planets made of diamond, that were formed through the partial destruction of a companion star.
-The intense radiation and winds consisting of electron-positron pairs would tend to strip atmospheres away from such planets, thus making them unlikely abodes for life.
+Pulsars' intense radiation and winds — consisting of electron-positron pairs — would tend to strip atmospheres away from such planets, exposing the surface to the stellar elements, and making them extraordinarily unlikely abodes for life.

 Formation

-The formation of planets requires the existence of a protoplanetary disk, most theories also require a "dead zone" within it where there is no turbulence.
+The formation of planets requires the existence of a protoplanetary disk, and most theories also require a "dead zone" within it where there is no turbulence.
 There, planetesimals can form and accumulate without falling into the star.
 Compared to young stars, pulsars have a much higher luminosity and thus the formation of a dead zone is hindered by the ionization of the disk by the pulsar's radiation, which allows the magnetorotational instability to trigger turbulence and thus destroy the dead zone.
 Thus, a disk needs to have a large mass if it is to give rise to planets.

 There are several processes (Note: Pre-existent planets surviving the supernova are known as a "Salamander" scenario; in mythology salamanders are thought to survive fires.
 Planets formed from stellar debris are known as "Memnonides" scenarios; Memnonides, according to the Roman poet Ovid, were birds formed from the ashes of the warrior Memnon.) that could give rise to planetary systems: